chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 ## What options do I have to use Chainguard Images?

-You can get free Chainguard Images for your organization.
-Upgrade for more versions, SLAs, and dedicated support.
+You can get free Chainguard Images for your organization; you can also upgrade for more versions, SLAs, and dedicated support.

 Public | Chainguard Enterprise
 -------|-----------------------